 Under EIR, there are a number of exceptions, which may mean we cannot provide you with the environmental information requested.
 If this happens, we will explain our decision in a refusal notice.
 This may involve an explanation of the reasons why it is in the public interest to withhold the information.

 If we do not hold the information you request, we will do our best to forward your request (with your permission) to another public authority that does hold it.

-Many requests to BGS for environmental information are made as Freedom of Information Requests.
-Section 39 of the Freedom of Information Act 2000 then exempts environmental information held by the BGS from being dealt with under FOI and provides it should be dealt with under the Environmental Information Regulations 2004.
+Many requests to the BGS for environmental information are made as FOI requests.
+Section 39 of the Freedom of Information Act 2000 then exempts environmental information held by the BGS from being dealt with under FOI and provides it should be dealt with under EIR.

 Requests for personal information, where the applicant is the subject of the information, are dealt with under DPA, which can be obtained via HMSO.